 Join the Queen Makers for a series of discussions about Black Women's leadership and movement building.
 Each panel features powerful Black Women leading this work in Chicago, including current South Side Giving Circle grantee organizations.
 Light bites will be provided at the sessions.
 RSVP is required and registration is limited.
+REGISTER NOW for the final panel of the series this year, September 27 at 8:30am in the Loop.

 Friday, April 26, 2019